-1. The purpose of the National Trade Facilitation Body (NTFB) is to encourage the modernization of international trade practices in support of the Nation's foreign trade.

-577 2.
-The specific objectives of the body are as follows:

-- a. to provide a national forum equipped with a consultation mechanism for the facilitation of formalities, procedures and documentation used in international trade (facilitation objectives); - b. to propose, for government approval, draft trade-related regulations and practices (regulatory objectives): - to make policy recommendations on future trade related investments (development policy objectives); and - d. to increase awareness of the methods and benefits of trade facilitation (training objectives). - 3.
+- 1. The purpose of the National Trade Facilitation Body (NTFB) is to encourage the coordination and implementation of measures that lead to the facilitation of encourage the modernization of international trade practices in support of the Nation's foreign trade. - 502 2.
+The specific objectives of the body are as follows: - a. to provide a national forum equipped with a consultation mechanism for the facilitation of formalities, procedures and documentation used in international trade (facilitation objectives); - to propose, for government approval, draft trade-related regulations and practices (regulatory objectives); - c. to make policy recommendations on future trade related investments (development policy objectives); and - d. to increase awareness of the methods and benefits of trade facilitation (training objectives). - 3.
 These four specific objectives will lead to the following activities: